Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: Numerical Experiments

 \subsubsection{No-correlations results}

-\Cref{fig:OED_No_Correlation_A_Optimal_Designs} shows the optimal weights resulting from solving the OED problem with the SQRT weighting kernel and the logistic sigmoid kernel, respectively, for multiple values of the penalty parameter.
+\Cref{fig:OED_No_Correlation_A_Optimal_Designs} shows the optimal weights resulting from solving the standard OED relaxation~\eqref{eqn:oed_relaxed_optimization_problem} with ad hoc fix~\eqref{eqn:standard_prepost_fixed} and the OED problem using the Schur-product formulation~\eqref{eqn:A_optimality_Schur} with the weighting matrix $\designmat(\design)$ defined using the kernel~\eqref{eqn:cov-prod_kernel}, the EXP kernel~\eqref{eqn:exp-prod_kernel}, and the logistic sigmoid kernels~\eqref{eqn:sigmoid-prod_kernel}, respectively, for multiple values of the penalty parameter $\alpha$.
+All formulations behave similarly and yield similar estimates of the optimal design.
+Note that in this setup the sigmoid weighting kernel~\eqref{eqn:sigmoid-prod_kernel} leads to a sparser design even with a penalty value $\alpha=0$, that is, without enforcing a sparsity-promoting penalty term.

+To better inspect the difference between the resulting optimal designs shown in~\Cref{fig:OED_No_Correlation_A_Optimal_Designs}, we apply rounding to obtain a binary design by activating the maximum $\lambda=8$ sensors; the resulting binary designs are shown in~\Cref{fig:OED_No_Correlation_A_Optimal_Designs_Max8}.

-As expected, in both experiments, increasing the value of the penalty parameter enforces sparsification on the solution of the OED problem.
-However, the optimal weights, the ranking, and the sparsity levels obtained by the two kernels are not identical.
-It would be hard, though, to judge which solution is better without inspecting two elements: the trace of the posterior covariance (i.e., the OED optimality criterion) and the quality of the solution of an inverse problem obtained by reconfiguring the observational grid based on the optimal weights obtained.
-We start with the solution of the Bayesian inversion problem~\eqref{eqn:Variational_Objective}.
-First, the observational grid is reconfigured as follows.
-We solve the A-OED problem to obtain the optimal design vector $\design^{\rm opt}$;, and then we calculate the optimal weights $\weightfunc(\design, \design)$ as discussed in~\Cref{app:Kernels}.
-To abide with the maximum budget of $\budget=8$ sensors, we threshold the optimal design/weights by choosing to activate the sensors corresponding to the maximum $\budget$ weights.
+The results in~\Cref{fig:OED_No_Correlation_A_Optimal_Designs} and~\Cref{fig:OED_No_Correlation_A_Optimal_Designs_Max8} indicate that, in general, increasing the value of the penalty parameter enforces sparsification on the solution of the OED problem.
+However, the optimal weights, the ranking, and the sparsity levels obtained by the four kernels are not identical.
+It would be hard, however, to judge which solution is better without inspecting two elements: the trace of the posterior covariance (i.e., the OED optimality criterion) and the quality of the solution of an inverse problem obtained by reconfiguring the observational grid based on the optimal weights obtained.